luukfroling/Broekzakdemos-repobased/content/Mechanics.md

 ## Strength of profiles

-Put a banknote on two markers (figure 20).
+Put a banknote on two markers.
 How can you fold the banknote such that it can carry a load of many coins?
 Two folds already helps a lot.
 If you pile more banknotes on top of each other, then they can carry many coins!
 Then try more folds, corrugated banknotes are very strong.
 Think also about all the roofing materials that have corrugated shapes rather than being flat, for example rooftiles and metal roof sheeting.
 A nice series of demos and comparison with carton and other materials can be seen at YouTube:
 <https://www.youtube.com/watch?v=qFZGmHbjLSM>

 ## Center of mass 1